ccizer/Cloud-Foundry-Workshop/workshop/Customers/README.md

 8. (Optional) Unmap and remove default route
 9. Make a change in the code and deploy the application using the strategy rolling flag
 10. Rollback to a previous version
-11. Share the database service and deploy the application to another space.
+11. Share the database service and deploy the application to another space
+12. Remove all the resources

 ### Tips and Tricks